 Besides cost, switching might unlock enhanced customer service experiences, access to renewable energy options, and tailored tariffs that align more closely with your lifestyle.

-Exploring different energy suppliers gives you insight into varied tariff structures.
-Some suppliers offer innovative energy plans, including time-of-use tariffs that can help save money if your usage aligns with off-peak periods.
+Exploring different energy suppliers gives insight into varied tariff structures.
+Some suppliers offer innovative energy plans, including time-of-use tariffs that can help save money if your usage is in off-peak periods.
 Also, consider the benefits of bundling services.

 Be aware of the impact of government policies and regulatory changes on energy prices.
 For instance, changes in environmental levies or network charges can affect the overall cost of energy.
-Additionally, some energy providers might offer tariffs that are less susceptible to market volatility, providing more price stability.
+Some energy providers might offer tariffs that are less susceptible to market volatility, providing more price stability.

 What do you need to know before switching?